 However, there is a need for data and greater transparency.
 As service companies, commodity providers need to provide information and assurances regarding their ESG credentials when required, whether it be by off-takers, end-users, financial institutions or regulators.
 This is not only necessary to meet environmental targets but also to ensure the long-term sustainability of the supply chain.

-Change needs to proceed in a progressive manner that supports countries in the global south, panellists put forward.
+Change needs to proceed in a progressive manner that supports countries in the global south, panelists put forward.
 “There needs to be a fine balance, so we do not get into another crisis while solving for one,” Swaroop added.
 “There needs to be a balance between the credit risk approach and the climate risk approach.”

-Rewarding good ESG behaviour could be an effective strategy.
+Rewarding good ESG behavior could be an effective strategy.
 For example, more nuanced restrictions on underwriting for carbon intensive industries could be appropriate to support companies who are making headway on their ESG transition.
 There could also be a place for philanthropy to act as a bridge to longer term financial solutions, while policies and regulations were deemed necessary.

 The greatest challenge undoubtedly will lie with the commercial world, as it continues to supply global financial needs, said Nick Robson, Marsh’s global head of Credit Specialties.
 And it was now incumbent on the financial sector to transform “great discussions into practical actions,” he said.